boystrange/ProgramVerification/src/Chapter/Imp/HoareLogicSoundness.lagda.md

 The strategy to prove the theorem is first to show that all instances of axioms `H-Skip` and `H-Loc` are valid triples, which is immediate.
 Then the actual task in the proof is to show that the remaining rules infer valid triples from valid ones instantiating the respective premises.
-All in all, this a proof by structural induction on the derivation of `|- [ P ] c [ Q ]`.
+All in all, this is a proof by structural induction on the derivation of `|- [ P ] c [ Q ]`.

 Going through the proof, we realise that the thesis is an easy consequence of the induction